 There’s a whole world of cool drawing apps, art apps, sketch apps, and painting apps out there.
-They make everything from children’s book illustrations to acing your online illustration class work super-easy, allowing you to create cool work that will really make your online illustration portfolio stand out to prospective clients and customers alike.
+They make everything from children’s book illustrations to acing your online illustration class work super-easy, allowing you to express your creativity and create cool work that will really make your online illustration portfolio stand out to prospective clients and customers alike.

 But what are the best drawing apps?
 We’ve assembled this list of the most powerful, interesting, and popular drawing apps and art apps on our radar for 2018/2019.
 Let’s check it out!